gene-git/dmarc_report/README.rst

         [tls]
             dir = "~/mail-reports/tls/xml"

-Variables set in *[dmarc]* or *[tls]* sections override any global ones.
+Variables set in *[dmarc]* or *[tls]* sections override any correspodning global ones.

-This config says to read all the saved dmarc email reports from *~/mail-reports/dmarc/xml* and the tls reports from *~/mail-reports/tls/xml*.
+This sample config says to read all the saved dmarc email reports from *~/mail-reports/dmarc/xml* and the tls reports from *~/mail-reports/tls/xml*.

-And to keep those xml files after processing report by moving them to *~/mail-reports/dmarc/saved* or *~/mail-reports/tls/saved*.
+And to save the raw files after processing report by moving them to *~/mail-reports/dmarc/saved* or *~/mail-reports/tls/saved*.

-For dmarc it says that ips listed in *dom_ips* are your own domains.
+For dmarc it says that ips listed in *dom_ips* are for your own domains.

-Command line options override corresponding config setting.
+Command line options override the corresponding config setting.
 See *Options* section for more detail.

 dmarc-rpt Usage